 A Day-in-the-Life of a Student Pursuing Her Graduate Certificate in Nonprofit Management

 “Accounting is the language of business.”
 Although I’ve heard this phrase many times throughout my career, it has always scared me.
 I’m not a finance person and I have zero accounting experience.
-So you can imagine how nervous I felt as accounting week approached in my Certificate in Nonprofit Management graduate program at the University of Tampa.
+So you can imagine how nervous I felt as accounting week approached in my Certificate in Nonprofit Management graduate program at The University of Tampa.
 While I came in with an open mind, I expected to be lost.
-I’m happy to report that I not only survived but I now actually understand accounting … well, at least some of it.
+I’m happy to report that I not only survived but I now actually understand accounting.

-During our most recent week on campus, we began with a brief overview of what to expect from the week ahead, including an overview of accounting, financial reporting, budgets and cost analysis, and functional expenses (which is specific to nonprofits).
+During our the week on campus that focused on accounting, we began with a brief overview of what to expect from the week ahead, including an overview of accounting, financial reporting, budgets and cost analysis, and functional expenses (which is specific to nonprofits).
 Throughout the rest of the week, we covered cost accounting, management tools, evaluations and accountability, and internal controls.
 We also presented to a panel of experts to discuss the financial considerations associated with our innovative projects.

 Here is an example of some of the things we discussed that week: